openpublishoperation/devops-learn-pr/docs/learn/using-simple-code-churn-metric-find-software-bugs.md

 ---
 title: Using a simple code churn metric to find software bugs
-description: A common problem in software engineering is understanding how to evolve large software projects, particularly when trying to aintain, modernize, or refactor. ms.prod: vs-devops-alm ms.technology: vs-devops-articles ms.topic: article
+description: A common problem in software engineering is understanding how to evolve large software projects, particularly when trying to maintain, modernize, or refactor. ms.prod: vs-devops-alm ms.technology: vs-devops-articles ms.topic: article